therealozp/class-notes/economics of business strategy/vertical boundaries of a firm.md

 - economy opens up and more distributors will come

 ## q3
-gains and losses when hedging are irrelevant to the total cost of the firm themselves. whenever you own and asset, there will always be an opportunity cost of using the asset instead of selling it.
+gains and losses when hedging are irrelevant to the total cost of the firm themselves. whenever you own and asset, there will always be an opportunity cost of using the asset instead of selling it. then, **hedging does not change the economic cost** nor economic profit earned using the input.

 reasons to "buy": get this service externally, outsourcing, etc. from a **market firm**.
 - patents and proprietary information